Turn Gaming Passion Into a Profession

-Learn how to develop for the Android platform and gain the skills to create and release your own Android application.
+Learn how to develop for the Android platform, and gain the skills to create and release your own Android applications.

 Get an introduction to computer programming and application development.
 Develop Python programming skills, and learn about a range of other programming languages.

-Develop the skills needed to successfully design, build, test and distribute your own iOS applications.
-Become fluent in the Swift programming language and the Apple framework.
+Develop the skills needed to successfully design and build your own iOS applications.
+Learn the Swift programming language and explore development environments.